kul-group/vasp-fw/README.md

 # VASP-FW
 ### Bridging the gap between VASP and fireworks
 This package bridges fireworks and ASE/VASP/MAZE-sim so that jobs can easily be submitted.
-## Requirements
-This package only works with the Kulkarni group fork of fireworks found [here](https://github.com/kul-group/fireworks).
-Install this package before continuing.

  ## Installation
 1. Activate your fireworks conda environment ``source activate fw37``
 2. Clone the repo, navigate into it, and install the package in developer/editible mode